£0.00

 - Key reminder: Protect yourself first.
 Gloves, sturdy footwear, and safe lifting techniques reduce the risk of injury.

-Shopping List: Tools and Equipment You’ll Need
+Tools and Equipment Checklist

 Before moving anything, gather the right kit.
 Here’s a quick guide, ordered from low-cost essentials to higher-investment equipment: